Best Pot Grippers for Camping & Backpacking: The Top 5 of 2019

 It also has the benefit of being very compact — only the GSI MicroGripper was smaller.
 It feels more durable than the Vargo Titanium Pot Lifter, though not nearly as solid as our top picks.

 At 1 oz, the MSR LiteLifter is right in the middle of the pack as far as weight.
-At $14.95 MSRP, it isn’t super cheap.
+Price-wise, it isn’t super cheap.
 Unless you really love the compactness of it, we’d recommend one of the above pot grippers over this one.

 - Weight: 0.9 oz